PawseySupercomputing/using-pshell/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 0
+teaching: 5
 exercises: 0
 questions:
-- "Key question"
+- "What is pshell"
 objectives:
-- "Understand what pshell is."
+- "Understand the key pshell commands"
+- "Understand that Pawsey uses Mediaflux for storage management."
 keypoints:
-- "First key point."
+-- "Pawsey Supercomputing Centre manages very large storage facilities for researchers"
+- "These facilities have specialised access tools"
+- "pshell is a tool (written in Python 2.7) for interacting with the storage system"
+- "Pawsey also maintains web based access for light workloads and data sharing"
 ---
 Pshell is a python command line client that implements a subset of the standard SFTP commands.

-Remote filesystem commands: cd, ls, pwd, mkdir, rmdir Local filesystem commands: lcd, lls, lpwd
+Remote filesystem commands (pawsey): cd - Change the current remote folder ls - List files stored on the remote server
+pwd - Display the current remote folder mkdir - Create a remote folder rmdir - Remove a remote folder

+Local filesystem commands (your computer): lcd - Change local folder lls - List files stored on the local server lpwd - Display the current local folder

-Transfer commands: get, put
+Transfer commands:
+get - Download remote files to the current local folder put - Upload local files or folders to the current folder on the remote server

+For further information type 'help' for a list of commands and then type help <topic>